laubach/bs_parent_care_modifies_size_phys/README.md

 # bs_parent_care_modifies_size_phys
 Laubach, Z. M., Madden, S. A., Pardue, A., and Safran, R. J. (in revision) The American Naturalist.
-Parental care modifies the roles of size and growth in the development of early-life physiology.
+Parental care modifies the role of early-life size and growth in shaping future physiology.

 #### By: Zachary M. Laubach